PineappleTwilight/playnite-f95zone/README.md

 ### Why does it give me a "forbidden" error?
 Answer: Use a VPN or wait a few hours.
 This is tied to IP address.

+### Why do I log in and nothing happens/it immediately logs me back out?
+Answer: DDoS-Guard uses some detection (likely webdriver) on the login panel if you make it angry enough on the same IP.
+The only real way to fix this is to either wait or change your IP to a trusted one.
+I am working on a fix for this actively.

 ## Contribution
 You can contribute in a number of ways.
 If you want to report a problem or suggest a feature, make an issue.